kgish/findhotel-geolocation-gem/README.md

 ## Rails application

 I chose Ruby on Rails and Ember which are wonderful front- and back-end frameworks for building responsive demo applications.
-For more details I invite to have a look at my github [Ember, Rails and JSON API ](https://github.com/kgish/ember-rails-template) repositiory.
+For more details, I invite to have a look at my github [Ember, Rails and JSON API ](https://github.com/kgish/ember-rails-template) repositiory.

 ### Installation